5 Steps To Resign With Grace

 Step 3: Arrange and Initiate the Resignation Conversation

-So, how to tell your boss that you want to resign?
+So, how do you notify your employer that you want to resign?

 Once your resignation letter is prepared, schedule a meeting with your supervisor to discuss your decision.